Mount Kilimanjaro National Park is a gorgeous game park that protects the world’s tallest free-standing mountain.

 The biggest risk in climbing Kilimanjaro is the possibility of developing altitude sickness.
 However, you can take precautions against this.
 Firstly, you can choose one of the Kilimanjaro routes with a good acclimatisation profile.
 One of our favourite routes is the Lemosho, as it’s both beautiful and a good acclimatisation route.

 Secondly, you can add to your safety on the mountain by trekking with a reputable tour operator.
 Good Kilimanjaro tour operators hire qualified staff and offer them regular training.
 This training includes how to detect, assess and treat symptoms of altitude sickness.

 At Follow Alice, safety is a priority.
-Chris Sichalwe is our head trek guide on all of our Kilimanjaro climbs.
-Chris has been climbing the mountain for many, many years, and has been rated among the top 10 Kilimanjaro trek guides.
-He leads a friendly, reliable and well-trained team.
+Chris Sichalwe is the founding father of Follow Alice Tanzania.
+He’s been climbing the mountain for many, many years and has been rated among the top 10 Kilimanjaro trek guides.
+He and his handpicked team of lead guides, guides, porters and cook are a friendly, knowledgeable, reliable and well-trained team.

 There are five climate zones in Kilimanjaro National Park.
 These zones change the further up the mountain you go.
 Here are the zones, from lowest to highest …

 The lower climate zone of Kilimanjaro National Park is a bushland zone that has been given over to coffee and banana cultivation.
 Kilimanjaro is famous for its single-origin coffee, and plantation tours are a popular outing among visitors to the region.

 The people living on the southern and eastern slopes of Mt Kilimanjaro are the Chaga, a prosperous, Bantu-speaking group.
 To the west and north are the famous Masai people (more on them later).
 And also to the north are the Ongamo, a people group numbering in the single thousands.
 They speak mostly Machame, which is the name that’s been given to one of the Kilimanjaro routes.